oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 ## Comments and Discussion

 The quota value may related to 6 elements in Detailed Description Section(total_bytes_sec, read_bytes_sec......).
 Do we need to support all of them?
 This design should not involve problem when import or export VM since min reserved I/O value can be adjusted after importing, and the limit can be adjusted automatically.
+In this design, we let engine to do the tuning decision.
+Maybe we could ask mom in SPM to do the decision, but this requires mom in different hosts communicates with each other.

 <Category:SLA> [Category: Feature](Category: Feature)